developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/configreference/index.md

 	</Configuration>

 ### ClientCertificate
 **Applies only to Android devices running Lollipop and higher**.
-Allows the name of a client certification to be specified. **This tag is not present in the default `Config.xml` file and must be added manually**. use of this tag enables Enterprise Browser to silently select and validate a client certificate.
+Allows the alias name of a client certification to be specified. **This tag is not present in the default `Config.xml` file and must be added manually**.
+Use of this tag enables Enterprise Browser to silently select and validate a client certificate.

-Attribute value should be set to alias name entered while installing the Client certificate.
-With this attribute set, user will be prompted to select the client certificate only once until Enterprise Browser is uninstalled.
-Multiple client certificates validation are not presently supported by this attribute.
-Applicable to only https server applications where server is configured for validating a client certificate.
+**Note**: Once this attribute is set, the user is initially prompted to select the client certificate, and is not promoted again unless Enterprise Browser is reinstalled.
+Supports one client certificate validation only.
+Applies only to https server applications configured for validating a client certificate.

 **Possible values**: